NihalMat/player-telemetry-lakehouse/README.md

 ## Scope

 This is a portfolio reference implementation.
-It has not been benchmarked at Apple scale and does not include a production game client SDK, authentication service, dashboard frontend, or infrastructure-as-code deployment.
+It does not include a production game client SDK, authentication service, dashboard frontend, or infrastructure-as-code deployment.

 ## Technical references